GET IN TOUCH

 Example 1: Home Sale with Full Payment

 A homeowner owed back taxes and had a lien filed against the property.
 The owner contacted the Iowa Department of Revenue before closing, requested the payoff amount, and submitted payment from the sale proceeds.
-The lien was released before the last day of closing, allowing the transaction to proceed without issue.
+The lien was released before the final closing date, allowing the transaction to proceed without issue.

 Example 2: Refinancing and Lien Subordination